 Figure 6.
-Proportions Covered by Government Programs, US
+Proportions Covered by Government Programs

 Note: Data from CEX.
-Each line represents proportions of households with at least one member covered by Medicare or Medicaid at each age for 5- year birth cohorts over the periods they are observed between ages 45 and 79 over the period 1994-2010.
+Each line represents proportions of households with at least one member covered by Medicare or Medicaid at each age for 5- year birth cohorts over the periods they are observed between ages 45 and 75 over the period 1994-2010.

-A further institutional difference between the two countries is that, in the US, a large fraction of individuals have their private insurance costs covered by third parties (usually employers).
+There is a further institutional difference between the two countries.
+In the US, a large fraction of individuals have their private insurance costs covered by third parties (usually employers).
 This proportion tends to decline with age however as individuals retire and leave the labor market.
 Prior to age 65, a majority of American households have their insurance at least partially paid for by some third party but this falls to around 40% at age 70 as the left panel in Figure 7 shows.
-Similarly, the proportion of households who have insurance but pay nothing (shown in the right panel of Figure 7) falls from 20% at age 45 to less than 3% at 75.
-For workers the share of health costs paid by employers is substantial, at around 75-80% of the total.10 with age.
-In contrast, the US graph indicates much higher and sharply rising medical costs shares at older ages in the US that are not due solely to cohort effects.
-To illustrate, medical costs shares in the US are approximately eight percent at age 45 and rise steadily until they are around 20 percent of the total budget by age 70.
+Similarly the proportion of households who have insurance but pay nothing (shown in the right panel of Figure 7) falls from 20% at age 45 to less than 3% at 75.